-An insurance company will also give you a quote depending on the specific bodies of water where you plan to operate your boat.
-It is because the coverage pricing also differs based on whether you will operate it in bays, oceans, rivers, and lakes, among many others.
+An insurance company will give you a quote, depending on the specific bodies of water where you plan to operate your boat.
+The reason is that the coverage pricing also differs based on whether you will operate it in bays, oceans, rivers, and lakes, among many others.

-One thing to consider is that certain locations might cause a higher level of wear and tear compared to the others.
+One thing to consider is that certain locations might cause a higher wear and tear level than the others.
 This is why these locations can have a drastic impact on insurance rates.

 3. Driving Record